-Legislature delays return: Lt.
-Gov. Delbert Hosemann and Speaker Philip Gunn announced on March 26 that the legislature will not be returning on April 1.
-A new return date has not been set at this time.
+Legislature to return May 18: Legislative leadership has announced plans to return to Jackson on May 18, some two months after the session as suspended.
 On March 16, the legislature suspended the legislative session.
 HCR 65 extends the session to June 9 and adjust the deadlines for legislation.
 Previously, the session was supposed to end, known as sine die (which means with no appointed date for resumption), on May 3.
 Under the resolution, the legislature could reconvene on or before April 1.
 If the legislature hasn’t returned, completed its business, and adjourned sine die by June 9, the final day of the session could be pushed back to July 9, which would be after the start of the fiscal year.

 Board of Medical Licensure walks back regulation change: The board initially signed an order allowing patients to access out-of-state doctors via telemedicine, something most states have done.
 They then revised that to only allow the practice of using out-of-state doctors if a you have a prior doctor-patient relationship.